gravitational/teleport/docs/3.0/architecture.md

 Although `teleport` daemon is a single binary, it can provide any combination of these services via `--roles` command line flag or via the configuration file.

-In addition to `teleport` daemon, there are three client tools you will use:
+In addition to `teleport` daemon, there are three client tools:

 | Tool           | Description
 |----------------|------------------------------------------------------------------------
 | tctl    | Cluster administration tool used to invite nodes to a cluster and manage user accounts. `tctl` must be used on the same machine where `auth` is running.
 | tsh     | Teleport client tool, similar in principle to OpenSSH's `ssh`.
-Use it to log into remote SSH nodes, list and search for nodes in a cluster, securely upload/download files, etc. `tsh` can work in conjunction with `ssh` by acting as an SSH agent.
+It is used to log into remote SSH nodes, list and search for nodes in a cluster, securely upload/download files, etc. `tsh` can work in conjunction with `ssh` by acting as an SSH agent.
-| Web browser | You can use your web browser to log into any Teleport node, just open `https://<proxy-host>:3080` (`proxy-host` is one of the machines that has proxy service enabled).
+| Web browser | You can use your web browser to log into any Teleport node.
+Just open `https://<proxy-host>:3080` (`proxy-host` is one of the machines that has proxy service enabled).

 Let's explore each of the Teleport services in detail.

 ### The Auth Service

-The auth server acts as a certificate authority (CA) of the cluster.
+The auth server acts as a certificate authority (CA) for the cluster.
 Teleport security is based on SSH certificates and every certificate must be signed by the cluster auth server.

 There are two types of [certificates](#certificates) the auth server can sign: